vincenzochiovaro/TastyCards/README.md

 ## Folder Structure

-The project structure (MVP) is organized as follows:
+The project structure is organized as follows:

 - `public`: Contains the public assets and the HTML template file
 - `__tests__`: Contains the basic test files for unit testing the application